Faculty Recruiting Guidelines

 NOTE TO MAC USERS: There is a known problem of compatibility between Preview (the default program for viewing PDF on the Mac operating system) and Acrobat forms.
 PDF forms filled out in Preview do not display all form data when opened in Adobe Acrobat Reader.
 You MUST use Adobe Acrobat Reader to fill out forms when using a Mac computer.
 For more information, visit our Mac Users page.

 A. Vacancy: Prior to advertising or recruiting for any faculty or academic administrator position (new/vacant), it is the responsibility of the Chair/Director to request approval from the dean, Senior Vice President and Provost.
-The unit will submit the Provost Regular Faculty Recruiting Application form to the dean.
+The unit will email the Provost Regular Faculty Recruiting Application (RFRA) form to the CAS Dean's Office (to Anjanette Pierce and copy Daniel Fryar).
 There must be recurring funds (E&G or endowment) identified that are sufficient to meet the salary range at which the vacancy will be advertised.
 National searches are to be conducted for tenure, tenure-track, and renewable term faculty at the rank of assistant professor, associate professor and professor and academic administrators unless exceptions are approved in advance by the Office of Equal Opportunity and Office of the Senior Vice President and Provost.
 (See Policy on Internal Searches).
 If the Senior Vice President and Provost approve recruiting for the position, the dean and the Office of Equal Opportunity will be notified.
 The dean will in turn notify the chair/director that approval has been granted.
 The Office of Equal Opportunity will contact the search committee chair to provide assistance in starting the search in compliance with Office of Equal Opportunity regulations.
 At this time, the Office of Equal Opportunity will assign an identification number to the vacancy that should be used when corresponding with the Office of Equal Opportunity.

 For each position requested, units should submit: